hkbu-kennycheng/comp3115/2023summer/Lab3.md

 ## Feature Construction: Family Size

 To create a new feature `Family Size`, we will use the `Formula` widget.
 Drag and drop it to the workflow canvas.
 Connect the `Continuize` widget to the `Formula` widget.
-Double click on the `Formula` widget to open the widget settings.
+Double-click on the `Formula` widget to open the widget settings.
 Click on `New > Numeric` to create a new numeric feature.
 Input `Family Size` as the feature name and input `SibSp + Parch + 1` as the feature expression.
 The widget will automatically display the data in the widget output.

 ![](images/orange-feature-constructor.png)

+## Data Normalization

+To normalize the data, we will use the `Continuize` widget.
+Drag and drop it to the workflow canvas.
+Connect the `Formula` widget to the `Continuize` widget.
+Double-click on the `Continuize` widget to open the widget settings.

+### Min-max normalization

+To normalize the data using min-max normalization, please select `normalize to [0, 1]` in the `Normalization` section.
+The widget will automatically display the data in the widget output.

+### Z-score normalization

+To normalize the data using z-score normalization, please select `Standardize to μ=0, σ²=1` in the `Normalization` section.
+The widget will automatically display the data in the widget output.